bewuethr/bewuethr.github.io/2022-03-03-infinite-history.md

   separate entries, or even seem to change how they're stored
 - Parallel shell sessions overwrite each other's history

-In this post, I explain my Bash history setup, which addresses all of these points.
+In these posts, I explain my Bash history setup, which addresses all of these points.
 "Perfect" is of course in jest---I don't think I've seen many topics where people are as opinionated as when it comes to customizing a command-line setup.
 So, "perfect for me", probably.